Princess Patricia's Canadian Light Infantry: 1st Battalion

 The 1st Battalion, Princess Patricia's Canadian Light Infantry (1PPCLI) is at Steele Barracks, CFB Edmonton, Alberta.
 1 PPCLI is a mechanized infantry battalion of the Regular Force and uses the LAV 6.0 (light armoured vehicle) as its primary fighting vehicle.
-The battalion is made of three rifle companies, combat support company comprising reconnaissance and signals platoons as well as a sniper group, and administration company.
-The current commander is Lieutenant-Colonel C. Petersen, CD Its regimental sergeant-major (RSM) is Chief Warrant Officer B. Worth, CD.
+The battalion is made of three rifle companies, a combat support company comprising reconnaissance and signals platoons as well as a sniper group, and an administration company.
+The current commanding officer is Lieutenant-Colonel M.O.
+Litzenberger, CD and the regimental sergeant-major (RSM) is Chief Warrant Officer C.J.
+Nevell, CD.